rahulboyina/DSA_Mentorship/PRO_Path/Concepts_Covered_During_Pro_Journey/Hashing(30thSept2023).md

 int arr=[1,2,9,8,7,6,4,3,2,1,3,5,6,7,8];
 ```

-*Brute force method would be traverse array O(n) times and search for a specific element and take a variable and increment it in the old fashion but the total cost of the operation is O(N) O(1) nahi heh*
+*Brute force method would be traverse whole array and search for a specific element and take a variable and increment it in the old fashion but the total cost of the operation is O(N) O(1) nahi heh*

 ```cpp
     int ctr=0;